 Main Attractions

-Rocky Mountain National Park – Situated between Grand Lake (to the west) and Estes Park (to the east).
-Biking, camping, fishing and hiking can be found within the park’s limits only minutes from town.
+Rocky Mountain National Park – Situated between Grand Lake to the west and Estes Park to the east.
+Biking, camping, fishing, and hiking can be found within the park’s limits only minutes from town.
+This entrance is typically quieter during the busy season, so it’s a good place to escape the crowds.

 Recreation

 - Arapaho National Forest offers numerous dirt roads and trails for biking.
-Take County Road 4 south of downtown off Highway 40.
+Take County Road 4 south of downtown off US-40 for a variety of trails suitable for all levels.

 - Rocky Mountain National Park to the north has lots of trails for the avid mountain biker.

-- Stillwater Campground is located right across Highway 34 from the Grand Lake Brewery, south of town on the way to Granby.
-The campsite charges money and is part of the Arapaho National Forest.
+- Stillwater Campground is right across US-34 from the Grand Lake Brewery, south of town on the way to Granby.
+The campsite charges a fee and is part of the Arapaho National Forest.
 It’s very convenient and close to the lake.

 - Another Arapaho National Recreation Area campground is at Willow Creek Reservoir.

-- An easy, dispersed camping option is to take County Road 4 just south of the same Grand Lake Brewery and Stillwater Campground on Hwy 34.
+- An easy, dispersed camping option is to take County Road 4 just south of the same Grand Lake Brewery and Stillwater Campground on US-34.
 Heading south you’ll take a right very shortly onto County Road 4.
-After a couple miles you’ll reach the Arapaho NF and Stillwater Pass Area where camping is pretty much fair game at any of the pull-offs.
-Watch for private property signs, otherwise if no other campers at the campground, it’s yours.
-County Road 4 continues for 21 miles to Highway 125.
+After a couple of miles, you’ll reach the Arapaho NF and Stillwater Pass Area where camping is pretty much fair game at any of the pull-offs but beware of private property signs.
+County Road 4 continues for 21 miles to CO-125.

-Read about the Camping near Granby and Grand Lake, around West RMNP.
+- Read about the camping near Granby, Grand Lake, and Western RMNP.

 - There are three big lakes near town.
-Grand Lake borders town, to the south is Shadow Mountain Lake and a bit further down is Grand Lake.
-Fishing is great in every one of them.
+Grand Lake directly borders town, to the south is Shadow Mountain Lake, and a bit further down is Lake Granby.
+Fishing is excellent in every one of them.

-- The Colorado River begins near town with a various places to fish it.
+- The Colorado River begins near town with various places to fish for trout.

-- Willow Creek Reservoir is just off Highway 34 enough to keep crowds low.
-It’s part of the ANRA, so there is a day fee, but you can also fish in Willow Creek before the reservoir for free with a license.
+- Willow Creek Reservoir is far enough off US-34 to keep crowds low.
+It’s part of the ANRA, so there is a daily fee, but you can also fish in Willow Creek before the reservoir for free with a license.

 - Rocky Mountain National Park is the best bet for loads of great trails.
 On the Grand Lake side of the Continental Divide is the Holzwarth Historic Site.
 This short trek visits the Holzwarth Trout Lodge from the 1920s.
 It’s about an hour round trip with viewing.